GENERAL TERMS AND CONDITIONS

 6. User agrees to indemnify and hold harmless Company, from any claims resulting from User’s use of Company services or arrangements, and for any claims resulting from the use of Company services or arrangements by others when User facilitated such use by others.

-7. User is solely responsible for adhering to the permission and usage policies of any entity whose network(s), computing resource(s), service(s) or other offering(s) or platform(s) User accesses through the use of Company’s service or arrangements.
+7. User is solely responsible for adhering to the permission and usage policies of any entity whose network(s), computing resource(s), service(s) or other offering(s) or platform(s) User accesses using Company’s service or arrangements.
 These responsibilities of User include but are not limited to, electronic mail, file transfers, Web server access and Internet postings.

 8. All services and arrangements, including intellectual property associated thereof without limitation to copyrights and trade secrets remains the property of Company or its licensors, the exclusive title and all associated rights shall at all times remain with Company or its licensors.

-9. Company is not responsible for the accuracy, quality or content of information obtained through the use of Company services or arrangements.
+9. Company is not responsible for the accuracy, quality or content of information obtained using Company services or arrangements.

-10. Company is not responsible for any damages that User may suffer as a result of service interruptions or anomalies, even where such service interruptions or anomalies are the result of periodic maintenance performed by Company or by its third parties.
+10. Company is not responsible for any damages that User may suffer because of service interruptions or anomalies, even where such service interruptions or anomalies are the result of periodic maintenance performed by Company or by its third parties.

 11. User shall be solely responsible for keeping duplicate or back-up files, including but not limited to website files, e-mail messages and directories separate from those stored through the services or arrangements of Company.
 Online billing services shall be the sole responsibility of the Customer for ensuring that their computer is capable of viewing, storing, and/or printing their online invoices for payment.
 Company offers no assurances or guarantees over the data, materials or other matter stored through the use of its services or arrangements or through underlying providers and offers no assurances or guarantees over the continued storage of such data, materials or other matter, and Company does not save or back up data, materials or other matter stored through the services or arrangements provided by Company or by its underlying providers.
 Company reserves the right to impose and enforce limits on disk space used for any purpose by User, as well as on the length of time that such storage may be maintained.
 And Company reserves the right to, without notice and at Company’s sole discretion, remove and permanently delete User’s files, including directories, from Company systems, or from the systems of underlying providers, when such files or directories are determined to violate the terms of this AUP or when such files or directories exceed limitations established at Company’s sole discretion.
 User must recognize that the removal or deletion of files will result in the removal or deletion of associated directories, and that User is solely responsible for keeping duplicate or back-up files and directories separate from those placed in the systems of Company or underlying providers.